Minister of Finance (New Zealand): History

+Junior ministerial appointments in the finance portfolio

 The convention of making a second, more junior appointment in the Finance portfolio began with Holyoake, who appointed Muldoon as an Assistant Minister to Lake shortly before the latter's death in 1967.
 Some successive Prime Ministers made similar appointments of an Associate Minister of Finance (for example, Marshall and Kirk) but this was not always done (Rowling, for example, who had Mick Connelly as his associate while serving as Finance Minister did not appoint an associate Minister after succeeding to the premiership in 1974).
 Associate appointments became standard when Muldoon served concurrently as both Prime Minister and Finance Minister.
 In his second term, Muldoon appointed both a Deputy Minister of Finance (Hugh Templeton) as well as an associate Minister (Derek Quigley).
 Muldoon's successors Lange and Palmer continued to have a three-strong Finance team, each appointing two associate Ministers to support their respective Ministers of Finance.
-At times, the appointment of associate Ministers was intended to temper the reform ambitions of Roger Douglas.
+At times, the appointment of associate ministers was intended to temper the reform ambitions of Roger Douglas.

-In the coalition governments formed in 1996 and 2017, responsibility for Finance was shared between the parties.
+In the coalition governments formed in 1996, 2017 and 2023, responsibility for Finance was shared between the parties.
 After the 1996 elections, the role of the Minister of Finance was formally split between two portfolios – that of Minister of Finance and that of Treasurer.
 The position of Treasurer was senior to that of the Minister of Finance, and was created as part of the coalition agreement between the National Party and New Zealand First.
 It was established especially for Winston Peters, leader of New Zealand First, who demanded it as part of the deal.
 When Peters ended the coalition, the position reverted to the National Party.
 After the change of government in 1999, both positions were held concurrently by Michael Cullen before they were combined into the old Minister of Finance portfolio in 2002.
-Both New Zealand First and the Green Party won an associate Finance role in the negotiations that formed the Sixth Labour Government.
+Associate Finance roles were won in coalition negotiations by New Zealand First, the Green Party and ACT New Zealand in the formation of both the Sixth Labour Government and the Sixth National Government.